 Case and Weigh Pan

-Impact-resistant Acrylonitrile Butadiene Styrene (ABS) case and stainless steel weigh pan protect a digital scale’s internal electronic components under normal use conditions.
-However, excessive trauma and careless behavior in handling a scale will damage it.
+Impact‑resistant ABS housing and a stainless steel weighing pan help protect a digital scale’s internal electronic components under normal use conditions.
+However, excessive impact or careless handling can still cause damage.

 LCD Display